 Subsequent meetings – keep agenda down to essentials

-Holding the meetings.
-If you have enough Councillors that have the technical ability to hold a meeting on Zoom that is probably the best option as it can be recorded and put on your website so the public can witness the discussions and decisions.
-You could use mixed media – so if some Cllrs can’t use zoom they may be able to send their comments / votes in by email which could also be put on the website.
+If you have enough Councillors that have the technical ability to hold a meeting on Zoom that is probably the best option so the public can witness the discussions and decisions.
+Just remember normally the public can see what happens at a Council meeting and at the moment that is not possible.
+You could use mixed media – so if some Cllrs can’t use zoom they can phone in.
 Remember not every Cllr has to participate – just enough to be quorate.
 NB if there is not a valid reason for the Councillor to participate then their apologies (if sent) should not automatically be accepted.

 There will be a great emphasis on the clerk to ensure that the resolutions to be considered are very clear as it will be much more difficult to remove any ambiguity that is possible in a normal meeting.
 You need to be sure that each councillor is voting on the same thing rather than their interpretation.

 As not all the public will be able to attend a meeting the clerk should endeavour to have the unapproved minutes of the meeting on the website as quickly as possible and certainly within a week in order to keep the public informed.
 There must be an obvious note to the public stating that these are unapproved.